Thomas Cook surges as much 24% after receiving an offer for its tour-operator business

 Thomas Cook said there is no certainty of a formal offer from Fosun.
 The board will consider any proposal alongside “the other strategic options” that the company has.
 A deal, if completed, could also benefit from booming travel demand out of China.
 Mainland travelers completed 150 million visits overseas last year, almost 15 per cent more than in 2017, according to the Ministry of Culture and Tourism.

-Cook and Fosun set up a travel agency partnership to cater to the wealthiest 20 per cent of tourists from the mainland.
-Club Med Fosun Tourism Chairman and CEO Qian Jiannong said in a May 28 interview that acquisitions as well as organic growth would be part of the company’s business model.
+In 2016, Thomas Cook and Fosun set up a travel agency partnership to cater to the wealthiest 20 per cent of tourists from the mainland.
+Club Med Fosun Tourism chairman and CEO Qian Jiannong said in a May 28th interview that acquisitions as well as organic growth would be part of the company’s business model.
 Fosun is well placed to take advantage of the European and Asian markets, he said.

 “We do believe we have synergies with this company because the European market is still the largest in the leisure holiday business,” he said of Thomas Cook last month.